Assistant Professor of Communication Studies

 My teaching philosophy is an amalgam of what I have learned to do (and not to do) from relatives, friends, mentors, colleagues, and former instructors.
 Through a pedagogical framework of indigeneity--as informed by my Auntie LaDonna Harris (Comanche) and a Comanche-Anglo worldview--my critical pedagogy humbly enacts the philosophical tenets of relationship, reciprocity, redistribution, and responsibility.
 These four interconnected R's are prerequisites for the pedagogical practice of indigeneity, or the ability to stay true to one's principles and to be receptive to other people's ideas and approaches in and out of the classroom.
 As an educator, I wish to equip students with a diversity of views, to guide them toward having a broader understanding of topics, and not to enforce my beliefs as the way, as they work toward becoming stronger critical thinkers, readers, and communicators.
 Overall, like Paulo Freire's dedication to praxis, or to reflecting and acting upon the world in order to transform it, I want students to realize that they are producers, not just receivers, of knowledge and then to make effective use of that knowledge inside and outside of academia.

-American Indians in Media; Puha Tsaat, Kaheeka Tsaat: Contemporary Indigenous Leadership (First-Year Seminar); Indigeneity (Paideia Seminar); Capstone Senior Seminar; Media and Culture; Music and Identity; Pop Culture and Paratexts; Introduction to Communication Studies
+American Indians in Media; Puha Tsaat, Kaheeka Tsaat: Contemporary Indigenous Leadership (First-Year Seminar); Indigeneity (Paideia Seminar); Capstone Senior Seminar; Sonic Communication; Media and Culture; Music and Identity; Pop Culture and Paratexts; The Many (On-/Off- Screen) Lives of Johnny Depp; Critical/Cultural Communication Studies

 Invited Participant for High Performance Sound Technologies for Access and Scholarship (HiPSTAS), National Endowment for the Humanities-funded Institute for Advanced Topics in the Digital Humanities, University of Texas, Austin, March 2013